Ethel G. Hofman: Philosophy and reception

-Hofman's food philosophy and recipes have been described as uncomplicated: "'fresh, fast and easy' is her basic approach," with a focus on "healthy cooking."
+Hofman's food philosophy and recipes have been described as uncomplicated: "'fresh, fast and easy' is her basic approach," with a focus on "healthy cooking".
 Her Jewish home cooking recipes emphasize "convenience foods wherever possible, so that many of these dishes require the least possible time and effort … The result is both healthy simplicity and lively good taste."

 Her written works have been well received by critics, especially her cookbook Everyday Cooking for the Jewish Home and memoir Mackerel at Midnight.

 Journalism career

 Print journalism

 Hofman began writing on culinary subjects in 1980.
-She was a feature writer for The Philadelphia Inquirer and Philadelphia's Jewish Exponent, and from 1985-2011 served as Food Editor for the Baltimore Jewish Times.
+She was a feature writer for The Philadelphia Inquirer and Philadelphia's Jewish Exponent, and from 1985 to 2011 served as Food Editor for the Baltimore Jewish Times.
 Her feature articles have appeared in publications such as Gastronomica, TeaTime and over a dozen other publications.
 She was a syndicated columnist with Knight-Ridder and self-syndicated her culinary columns to American Jewish newspapers.
 By 2005, her columns appeared in some 20 Jewish newspapers, including the Washington Jewish Week, Chicago Jewish Star and the Jewish News of Greater Phoenix.